Oldtown, County Dublin: Modern development

-The village core consists of a mix of two-storey nineteenth century stone built dwellings, single-storey cottages and bungalows.
+The village core consists of a mix of two-storey nineteenth-century stone-built dwellings, single-storey cottages and bungalows.
 There are also new stone-built terraced dwellings within the village core.

 A redeveloped thatched cottage and Oldtown Local Hall, a corrugated community hall, add to the identity of the village.
-The northern, western and southern approaches to the village are characterised mainly by low density 'one-off' dormers and bungalows with the exception of Shamrock Park, a small council housing development to the south of the village.
+The northern, western and southern approaches to the village are characterised mainly by low-density 'one-off' dormers and bungalows with the exception of Shamrock Park, a small council housing development to the south of the village.

-The local Catholic church, Our Lady Queen of Peace, and presbytery are located south of the village core.

 Facilities

+Our Lady Queen of Peace, the local Catholic church, and presbytery are located south of the village core.

 Commercial facilities in the village include a public house – The Oldtown House – and a veterinary surgery.
 Community facilities include the local primary school, the Catholic Church, the Oldtown Local Hall and a horse riding stable.
 The County Council's mobile library service visits the village on a weekly basis.
 The Oldtown Health and Care Centre is a Health Service Executive facility located to the south of the village which provides full-time care for disabled people and a community Health Centre where a variety of health and related services are provided.

 Oldtown has a large playing field, close to the centre of the village, which is home to the Wild Geese GAA club.
 First founded in 1888, it is said to be one of the oldest Gaelic Athletic Association clubs in Dublin.
 The club won the Junior 'E' Dublin football championship in 2009, beating St. Brendans in the final.
-The club have underage teams, two adult men's team and a camogie team.
+The club have underage teams, two adult men's teams and a camogie team.
 The field is also the location of an indoor handball alley.
 A number of former handball world champions are from the village.
 The alley is also used for racquetball.